Baza207/LHServer/README.md

 In the future the server will allow users to connect through different types of authentication, for example from a database (the current system), with Facebook, Twitter or GameCenter.

-NOTE: This is currently in pre-alpha and not all features are implimented.
+**NOTE**: This is currently in pre-alpha and not all features are implimented.

 ### Current Features
 - Basic authentication of clients with database,